Families Belong Together

 Fair Trade Month

 October is Fair Trade Month!
 This Fair Trade Month, start a Fair Trade conversation.
 Talk to your barista about the impact of Fair Trade coffee.
 Tell a friend about your favorite Fair Trade product.
 No matter how big or small, every conversation makes a difference.
-You can buy Fair Trade certified coffee and chocolate in the church office, or find businesses selling fair trade products at http://www.fairtradeclaremont.org/.
+You can buy Fair Trade certified coffee and chocolate after church on the patio or in the church office, or find businesses selling fair trade products at http://www.fairtradeclaremont.org/.
 (La Verne Church of the Brethren is a Fair Trade Congregation, as recognized locally by Fair Trade Claremont and nationally by Fair Trade Campaigns.)

 Lyceum Lectures Series